2nd Acorn Regulatory MDR Whitepaper: Be Prepared for May 2021

 Our second Acorn Regulatory MDR whitepaper looks at the issues of unique device identifiers, the role of Eudamed under MDR and post market surveillance.

 Update: You will see that some of our comprehensive MDR content that we have created refers to the May 2020 date of application.
 The date of MDR application has moved to May 26th, 2021.
 Articles that were written prior to the delay referenced the earlier date.
 However, articles that you might read that reference the earlier date should be read taking the new date of May 2021 into consideration.
-Read more here.The Acorn Regulatory medical devices team, headed by Orla Keane, has looked at the major issues that will impact on device manufacturers and suppliers.
+Read more here.The Acorn Regulatory medical devices team has looked at the major issues that will impact on device manufacturers and suppliers.

 In our first whitepaper, released earlier this year, they looked at the role of the Person Responsible for Regulatory Compliance and the enhanced role of the EU Authorised Representative.